On the structure of (banner, odd hole)-free graphs: The structure of (banner, odd hole)-free graphs

 Let the vertices of the co-triangle $C$ be $t_1, t_2, t_3$.
 Suppose $x$ is non-adjacent to $v$ and $t_3$.
 Since $x \not\in T$, it is adjacent to $t_1, t_2$.
 But now $G[\{v,x,t_1, t_2, t_3\}]$ induces a banner in $G$.
 We have established (\ref{eq:see-co-triangle2}).

 Note (\ref{eq:see-co-triangle}) and (\ref{eq:see-co-triangle2}) imply each vertex of $A$ is adjacent to all vertices of $T$.
 Furthermore, every vertex in $G-T$ that has a non-neighbour in $A$ is adjacent to all vertices of $T$.
 Now, consider the complement $\overline{G}$ of $G$ and the component $O$ of $\overline{G}$ that contains all of $A$.
 We claim that $O$ contains no vertex of $T$, in particular, $\overline{G}$ is disconnected and $O$ is triangle-free.
 Suppose in $\overline{G}$, there is a path with one endpoint in $A$ and the other endpoint in $T$.
 Take such a shortest path $P$ and enumerate the vertices of the path as $p_1, p_2, \ldots, p_j$ with $p_1 \in A, p_j \in T$ and $p_\ell \in V(G) - (T \cup A)$ for $\ell = 2, \ldots, j -1$.
 By (\ref{eq:see-co-triangle2}), $p_\ell$ is adjacent, in $G$, to all of $T$ for $\ell = 2, \ldots, j -1$; but this contradict the existence of the non-edge $p_{j-1} p_j$ (in $G$) of $P$. \end{proof} \begin{lemma} Let $G$ be a (banner, $C_5$)-free graph with an odd antihole $A$.
 Suppose some two vertices of $A$ belong to a co-triangle.
-Then there is a homogeneous set $H$ of $G$ such that $H$ contains $A$ and no co-triangle of $G[H]$ contains two vertices of $A$. \end{lemma} \begin{proof} By induction on the number of vertices.
-Let $G$ and $A$ be defined as in the Lemma.
+Then there is a homogeneous set $H$ of $G$ such that $H$ contains $A$ and is co-triangle-free. \end{lemma} \begin{proof} Let $G$ and $A$ be defined as in the Lemma.
 Let $Q$ be the set of vertices $q$ such that $q$ forms a co-triangle with some two vertices of $A$.
 The set $Q$ is not empty by the hypothesis of the Lemma.
-We may also assume $G$ is connected, for otherwise, by the induction hypothesis, the component of $G$ containing $A$ contains the desired homogeneous set $H$.
-Enumerate the vertices of $A$ as $v_1, v_2 , \ldots , v_k$ such that $v_i v_{i+1}$ is a non-edge of $G$ with the subscripts taken module $k$.
+Enumerate the vertices of $A$ as $v_1, v_2 , \ldots , v_k$ such that $v_i v_{i+1}$ is a non-edge of $G$ with the subscripts taken module $k$, with $k \geq 7$.
 We will first establish the claim below.

 Suppose some vertex $u \in Q$ has some neighbour in $A$.
 Since $u$ is non-adjacent to some two consecutive vertices of the antihole, we may assume $u v_1, u v_2 \not \in E(G),$ and $ u v_3 \in E(G)$.
 We have the following implications: $u v_4 \not\in E(G)$, for otherwise $G[\{v_1, v_2, v_3, v_4, u \}]$ induces a banner, $u v_5 \not\in E(G)$, for otherwise $G[\{v_1, v_2, v_4, v_5, u \}]$ induces a banner, $u v_6 \in E(G)$, for otherwise $G[\{v_2, v_3, v_5, v_6, u \}]$ induces a banner.